How to Explore South Lake Union, Seattle’s Tech Hub: Our Tips For First-Time Visitors

 EVEN Hotel Seattle DTWN Lake Union, an IHG Hotel

-Perfectly located opposite the Lake Union waterfront with easy access to downtown Seattle, EVEN Hotel Seattle DTWN Lake Union provides a modern and stylish retreat.
-Designed with health and wellness in mind, guest rooms have in-room fitness zones, and the restaurant serves fresh, hearty fare.
-Stay fit in the on-site fitness center and stay connected with complimentary Wi-Fi throughout the building.
+Perfectly located opposite the Lake Union waterfront with easy access to downtown Seattle, EVEN Hotel Seattle DTWN Lake Union provides a modern and stylish retreat for travelers.
+Designed with health and wellness in mind, guest rooms have in-room fitness zones with yoga mats and resistance bands.
+We dig the menu at the on-site restaurant, EVEN Kitchen & Bar, focusing on fresh, hearty fare like Caprese salad and apple & brie flatbread.
+Stay fit in the 24-hour on-site fitness center and stay connected with complimentary Wi-Fi throughout the building.

 Astra Hotel Seattle